usgs/wdfn-blog/README.md

 The default server instance will include draft articles.

-To test without docker, you must have Hugo installed.
+To test without docker, you must have Hugo and node.js installed.
 Then, from the terminal you can run:

 ```
 export HUGO_BASEURL="blog/"
+cd themes/wdfn_theme/
+npm install
+npm run build
 hugo server --theme=wdfn_theme --buildDrafts
 ```